LeoQK/Manual/README.md

 * **Skill transferability** - Clear guidelines on how gaming skills can be transferred to real-world problems
 * **Presentation and assessment** - Best practices for the presentation and assessment of gaming skills in interviews

-As we engage with the gaming community and organizations, we will release research on each of these tools.
-We also strive to deploy our knowledge to coach gamers seeking career growth.
+As we engage with the gaming community and organizations, we will release research on gaming skills, skill transferability, and presentation and assessment.
+We also strive to apply our knowledge to coach gamers seeking career growth.

 ## Collaboration and Coaching